tangentecode/obsidian-notes/computer-science/docs/rust/functions.md

 ```

-The `main` function like in other languages acts as the entry point for the programm
+The `main` function like in other languages acts as the entry point for the program